| | | | | | | | | | | | | | | | | | | | | | |

 30. Quito, Ecuador

-Quito, the capital of Ecuador, is one of the most dramatic capitals of the world.
-Nestled in a narrow valley high in the Ecuadorian Andes, it is flanked on both sides by steep mountains.
-This UNESCO World Heritage city is a treasure of grand colonial architecture mixed with mystical Andean culture.
+Quito, Ecuador’s capital, is one of the most dramatic destinations of the world.
+Nestled in a narrow valley high in the Ecuadorian Andes at 9,350 feet elevation, it is flanked on both sides by steep mountains.
+This UNESCO World Heritage city is a treasure of colonial architecture mixed with Andean culture that is sure to fascinate families.